AUTOMATIC1111/stable-diffusion-webui/README.md

 #### Img2img

 You may use feathered selections.
-Selection will be converted to selection mask afterwards.
+Selection will be converted to transparency mask afterwards.
 Not sure it is useful, it can be disabled on config tab.

 #### Upscale